 - Vocal Evolution: Obviously, since the ladies aren't 15 - 17 years old anymore.
 Siobhan's tone is now fuller and richer, while Mutya's is darker and more expressive.
 However, it was arguably Keisha whose voice changed the most out of the three: In the group's early years she was a higher-register soprano, now her voice has deepened enough for her to become a mezzo-soprano (though she can still easily hit high notes).

-- Writing Around Trademarks: The group couldn't use the name "Sugababes" because the group currently consisting of Heidi Range, Amelle Berrabah and Jade Ewen legally have that name under their record label.
+- Writing Around Trademarks: The group couldn't use the name "Sugababes" until 2019 because the group that consisted of Heidi Range, Amelle Berrabah and Jade Ewen legally had that name under their record label.

-- However, since the official Sugababes fell off the radar presumably for good, Keisha and Mutya have been quietly acquiring the rights for the name.
+- However, since the official Sugababes fell off the radar presumably for good, Keisha and Mutya started quietly acquiring the rights for the name.
 Keisha owns the rights to use the name in America, and Mutya owns the rights to use it on some merchandise in the UK.
+The group officially regained all the rights for the name in 2019.